+- "Select NP": Select which nanoparticle is in the samples and is to be used to calculate the nebulisation efficiency.

 - "Flow" can be seen in the sample parameters book.
 This is the sample flow into the nebuliser.
-By default, the project sampel flow is given here, but it can be altered if for some reason the flow was different during measurement of the nebulisation efficiency.
+By default, the project sample flow is given here, but it can be altered if for some reason the flow was different during measurement of the nebulisation efficiency.

-- "Size type": There are four options here, telling Nanocount which size the certified size has to be compared with.
+- "Diameter type": There are four options here, telling Nanocount which diameter the certified diameter has to be compared with.

-- o Number average size
+- o Number average diameter

-- o Number median size
+- o Number median diameter

-- o Mass average size
+- o Mass average diameter

-- o Mass median size
+- Mass median diameter

-The correct choice depends on which certified size one uses from the NIST documents.
-For instance, the number median size is best when the TEM size is taken from the NIST documents.
+The correct choice depends on which certified diameter one uses from the NIST documents.
+For instance, the number median diameter is best when the TEM diameter is taken from the NIST documents.